St Michael and All Angels Church, Headingley

-Headingley Parish Church or the Parish Church of St Michael and All Angels in Headingley, a suburban area of Leeds, West Yorkshire, England is a large Victorian Church of England parish church in the centre of the parish on Otley Road.
+Headingley Parish Church or the Parish Church of St Michael and All Angels in Headingley, a suburb of Leeds, in West Yorkshire, England is a Victorian Church of England parish church.
+It is a Grade II* listed building.

 History

 The parish of Headingley was carved out of the once very large parish of Leeds, which at the time also included the districts of Armley, Beeston, Bramley and Hunslet.
 The first church on the site was built on land given in about 1620 by John Savile.
 This church remained in place for 210 years and could hold 200 congregants.

-The Industrial Revolution brought population booms to northern England and the population of Headingley increased to 2,000 warranting the creation of a vicarcy in 1849 and the building of a larger, 600-seater, church in 1838 (architect (R. D. Chantrell).
+The Industrial Revolution brought population booms to northern England and the population of Headingley increased to 2,000 warranting the creation of a vicarcy in 1849 and the building of a larger, 600-seater, church in 1838, designed by the architect R. D. Chantrell.

-However, this church was not to last.
-Further increases in population meant that a new church was needed.
+However, this church was not to last: further increases in population meant that a new church was needed.
 Today's church is the third on the site and was consecrated in 1886.